bach3/html_template_forms/README.md

-# html_template_forms
+# Bootstrap HTML templates

-The HTML templates is made by Bootstrap
+This repository is a collection of simple login pages and forms.